SaladTechnologies/salad-client/docs/CreateContainerGroupNetworking.md

 `func (o *CreateContainerGroupNetworking) HasServerResponseTimeout() bool`

 HasServerResponseTimeout returns a boolean if a field has been set.

+### GetSingleConnectionLimit

+`func (o *CreateContainerGroupNetworking) GetSingleConnectionLimit() bool`

+GetSingleConnectionLimit returns the SingleConnectionLimit field if non-nil, zero value otherwise.

+### GetSingleConnectionLimitOk

+`func (o *CreateContainerGroupNetworking) GetSingleConnectionLimitOk() (*bool, bool)`

+GetSingleConnectionLimitOk returns a tuple with the SingleConnectionLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSingleConnectionLimit

+`func (o *CreateContainerGroupNetworking) SetSingleConnectionLimit(v bool)`

+SetSingleConnectionLimit sets SingleConnectionLimit field to given value.

+### HasSingleConnectionLimit

+`func (o *CreateContainerGroupNetworking) HasSingleConnectionLimit() bool`

+HasSingleConnectionLimit returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)